-The auditor's procedures included:

-- obtaining a copy of the loan agreement - obtaining a confirmation letter of the loan balance, signed by a director of Cosmo Gold Limited - ensuring that the loan has been recorded in the financial records of Cosmo Gold Limited - discussing with Directors the existence of any potential impairment indicators - discussing with Directors their basis of ascertaining that the loan is fully recoverable - obtaining a signed management representation letter to support the Directors' assessment that the loan is fully recoverable.
+Key audit matter How our audit addressed the key audit matter 2) Recoverability of loan to Cosmo Gold Limited Refer to Note 13 (\$1,438,957) A loan is receivable The auditor's procedures included: from Cosmo Gold Limited. obtaining a copy of the loan agreement obtaining a confirmation letter of the loan balance, signed by a director of Cosmo Gold Limited For the financial year ended 30 June 2023, ensuring that the loan has been recorded in the financial records of Cosmo Gold Limited the Directors have assessed and determined that no impairment is required on the loan owing from Cosmo Gold Limited. discussing with Directors the existence of any potential impairment indicators discussing with Directors their basis of ascertaining that the loan is fully recoverable obtaining a signed management representation letter to support the Directors' assessment that the loan is fully recoverable.